 - 3 hours instrument dual

 - 3 hours of dual practical test preparation within the last 2 calendar months

 - 1 cross country solo flight of at least 150 NM (additional details apply)

-- 3 takeoffs and 3 landings (involving flying in traffic pattern) at an airport with operational control tower
+- 3 takeoffs and 3 landings (involving flying in traffic patterns) at an airport with an operational control tower